 Get enough sleep; take breaks.

 Practice meditation, prayer, or other rituals from your faith tradition.
-This can be a source of strength and healing.
+This can be a source of calmness, strength and healing.

 Look for it in the various parts of your life, from friends, family, neighbors, your faith community, and co-workers.